Human Resources Intern - Melissa Eisenzimmer

 Melissa returns to her desk after lunch for a one-on-one meeting with her manager.
 They have a weekly check-in conversation to discuss her projects and how she’s learning inside her role.

 “Cummins self-development programs are in motion as soon as you start.
-I met with my manager during HR onboarding and had a clear understanding about my role the first week on the job.
+I met with my manager during HR onboarding and had a clear understanding of my role the first week on the job.
 Now that I’m doing my job, she’s helping me connect with everyone on our team.
 I can see the opportunities to gain exposure inside our department and learn more about future roles.”

 During the meeting, Melissa and her supervisor discuss an employee lunch-and-learn informational session many interns recently attended.